HOME | DOING AWAY WITH THE "ISSUE" | THE SERIES/VOLUMES INDEX | EXHIBITIONS | ABOUT US | CONTACT US

 Maudie on Netflix.
 (Theatrically released 14 April 2017, Canada [limited]; 5 June 2017, New York; 16 June 2017, USA [limited]; 23 June 2017, Spain; 12 July 2017, South Korea; 28 July 2017, Sweden; 4 August 2017, UK & Ireland; 24 August, Australia; 6 September 2017, Belgium; 14 September 2017, Netherlands; 19 October 2017, New Zealand; 26 October 2017, Germany; 3 March 2018, Japan.
 DVD released 10 October 2017, Canada and the USA.
 Web streaming launched 15 May 2020, Netflix India and Philippines)

-FINALLY, the 2016 film Maudie (directed by Irish filmmaker Aisling Walsh, with a screenplay by Canadian actress, writer and director Sherry White) was released on Netflix last May 15.
-The best one-sentence description we've read concerning the story of Canadian folk artist Maud Lewis as depicted in this film was by film critic Bob Mondello, who wrote for NPR: "Maud's life was constricted, but her gaze was expansive."
+The film tells the story of Canadian folk artist Maud Lewis (portrayed by Sally Hawkins).
+Now, the best one-sentence description we've read concerning the artist's life as depicted in this film was given by film critic Bob Mondello, who wrote for NPR: "Maud's life was constricted, but her gaze was expansive."

-Now, other biographical subjects progressing through a narrative of struggles with money, family and community would be led to anger, like with Maud's surly fish peddler of a husband Everett (Ethan Hawke), or as it was with cranky music composer Ludwig van Beethoven in Immortal Beloved.
-Not so with Maud (portrayed here by Sally Hawkins).
+Now, other biographical subjects progressing through a narrative of struggles with money, family and community are led to anger, as with Maud's surly fish peddler of a husband Everett (Ethan Hawke), or as it was with the cranky music composer Ludwig van Beethoven in Immortal Beloved.
+Not so with Maud.
 Even when, in the film, she finally gets to tell her selfish brother to get out of her face, she does it with questions of light sarcasm rather than an angry shout, only embarrassing him with a half-smile regarding a past deed, nothing more.
 To many viewers this was sweet, soft revenge, but it seems that Maud was focused solely on it as the recognition of a person to avoid having anything to do with from now on, no more; if it was revenge, and there was a bit of anger in it, one must say it was a type of revenge so forgiving.